Anyone can join the church for Sunday service.

-When you come to Church you will be greeted by friendly staff who will guide you and answer any questions you have.
+When you come to Church you will be greeted by friendly Elderswho will guide you and answer any questions you have.

 What to wear

-Best to wear what is comfortable; the days of wearing hats and suits and having a ‘Sunday Best Outfit’ are long gone.
+Wear what is comfortable; the days of having a ‘Sunday Best Outfit’ are long gone.

 Where to sit

-You can really sit anywhere you want.
-We have a balcony area of you want a overseers view.
-If you sit in the pulpit where the minister sits he will expect you to take the rest of the service, out with that it’s best to sit where you can see everything that is going on.
+If you sit in the ministers seat he will expect you to take the rest of the service, out with that it’s best to sit where you can see.

-Hymns are the songs that we sing.
-Usually we stand for the hymns but if you feel uncomfortable or are unable to do this then no one will mind you remaining seated.
+Usually we stand to sing hymns but no one will mind you remaining seated.

 The readings are taken from the Bible.

-There is an offering (collection) which goes towards the work of the local church.
+There is an collection which goes towards the work of the church.
 This is optional.
-In fact we would encourage visitors not to feel any obligation to give, because you are our guests.
+In fact we would encourage visitors not to give, because you are our guests.